maxcrees/tbl.typ/README.typ

 #link(<specs>)[format specifications] creates a new row of data in the
 table, with each cell separated by the #link-label(`tab`) string.

+If a row provides fewer entries than there are columns in the table at that point, then the remaining columns are assumed to be empty.
+It is an error to provide more entries in a row than there are columns.

 == Special input lines
 Some input lines do not represent table rows at all: